ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 Should the Contact Tracing Model fail to acquire a specified file, an error will be thrown.

-The input location
+The directory of the input files defaults to the _/input_ folder, but may be overridden via the command line.
+See XXXX for more details.

 ### Contact Data

-The _Contact Data_ is stored within the a csv file that contains the data of a temporal network of contacts between individuals in a population.
+The _Contact Data_ is stored within a CSV file that contains the data of a temporal network of contacts between individuals in a population.
-The columns are:
+The columns in the _Contact Data_ file are:
   * _time_
     * The time that the contact occurs.
   * _from_